cmdr2/blog-agent/Readme.md

 # blog-agent
 Publish a blog to S3 automatically using text files in Dropbox.

-**Tip:** If you frequently save while writing text files (like me), consider pausing Dropbox sync while you write and resuming after you've finished editing.
+**Tip:** If you save very frequently while writing text files (like I do), consider pausing Dropbox sync while you write and resuming after you've finished editing.
 This will avoid frequent republishes and Lambda calls.

 ## Configure
 ### Step 1: Create a Dropbox access token